Good Samaritan Society

 Contact the parish office (703-978-8074) to sign up, and the coordinators will contact you.

 Are you grieving the loss of a loved one?
-Contact Dawn Beutner ([email protected]) to find out about the next Seasons of Hope Grief Support Group meeting.
+Contact Gary & Chris Horne at ([email protected]) to find out about the next Seasons of Hope Grief Support Group meeting.
 Our program is six weeks long, focuses on a passage of Scripture, and is offered four times a year.

 Do you like to sew or do needlework?
 Our Sewing Group is making coverlets and sheets for preschoolers’ cots at the ACCA preschool.
-See some of our completed coverlets below.
-Contact Dawn Beutner to get on the email list for our upcoming events.
+Contact Dawn Beutner at [email protected] to get on the email list for our upcoming events.

 The newest program of the Good Samaritan Society is our Cookie Drive for the Kairos Prison Ministry through Catholic Charities.
 We provide a minimum of 100 dozen cookies for prisoners attending a Christian retreat, both in April and October.
 Note that due to the limitations imposed by prisons, all cookies must fit within specific guidelines.
 Watch the bulletin for details about our next cookie drive!